abhx7/Aerodynamic-Shape-Optimisation/README.md

 # Aerodynamic Shape Optimisation
 This repository contains an example case for shape optimisation using Eilmer as the CFD solver and the python package pyOptsparse for the optimisation process.
-The flow simulation results, meshes, lua files for geometry generation and flow configurations as well as domain sketche is included.
+The flow simulation results and meshes of the final optimisation cycle, lua files for geometry generation and flow configurations as well as domain sketches is included.

 ### Prerequisites
 We will be using [Eilmer](https://github.com/gdtk-uq/gdtk?tab=readme-ov-file) a well known hypersonic CFD solver to simulate the flow and PSQP from [PyOptsparse](https://github.com/mdolab/pyoptsparse/blob/main/README.md) to run the optimisation cycles.
 Make sure to install the prerequisites software for Eilmer from gdtk before installing it.